 radiation: The transfer of heat by the absorbance and emission of electromagnetic waves.

 temperature: A measure of the average thermal energy in a system or body.

-Energy Review: Verbally review the concepts of energy and the law of conservation of energy with students.
-Ask questions to refresh their memories about energy and connect the concepts of energy and heat.
+Energy Review: Verbally review with students the concepts of energy and the law of conservation of energy.
+Ask questions to refresh their knowledge about energy and connect the concepts of energy and heat.
 For example:

 - What does the law of conservation of energy tell us?
 (Answer: Energy cannot be created or destroyed.)

 - What are the two main forms of energy?
 (Answer: Potential and kinetic energy.)